 A majority of the hotel websites under-deliver these days, discouraging a majority of the visitors from converting into customers.
 To catch hold of booking, a hotel has to overcome a few challenges.

-The competition from the neighborhood hotels should be one, and fulfilling the guests’ requirements would be second, including- price, brand, location, food & drinks, technology, speedy wi-fi, activities, user reviews, etc.
+The competition from the neighbourhood hotels should be one, and fulfilling the guests’ requirements would be second, including- price, brand, location, food & drinks, technology, speedy wi-fi, activities, user reviews, etc.

 A robust technology stack contributes to an effective website, transforming the user experience.
 The main factors being: